jangelsb/jangelsb.github.io/mds.md

 When the app thinks you are undocking your MacBook from your desk - unpair and don't use the desk periphals.

+## October 2, 2023 Demo

+{% include youtube.html id="fjPh_z38XdM" %}

 ## How it works

 It will try to pair to the devices you specify:
 - When the computer wakes up and is connected to power
-- Or if the computer ever starts to use a moniter that is not the built in display
+- Or if the computer ever starts to use a monitor that is not the built in display

 It will unpair the devices
 - When the computer goes to sleep and is not connected to power